Muskogee County District Court 07.11.23

 Initial appearances

+FRAZIER, Lonnie Deal.
+Assault with a dangerous weapon.
+Bond same.
+Sounding docket July 25.

+LEWIS Jr., Raymond Owen.
+Driving a motor vehicle while under the influence of alcohol.
+Bond same.
+Preliminary hearing July 17.

-FADDIS, Matthew Colt.
-Driving a motor vehicle while under the influence of drugs; speeding in excess of lawful maximum limit.
-Bond $2,500.
-Disposition docket July 27.
+MARLOW III, Tommy Jordan.
+Driving a motor vehicle while under the influence of alcohol.
+Bond same.
+Disposition docket July 20.

+MOSS, Joshua Allen.
+Domestic assault, battery or assault and battery with a dangerous weapon; domestic abuse — assault and battery; threaten to perform act of violence.
+Bond $10,000.
+Sounding docket July 25.

 Revocations

-BURGER, Ivan Lloyd.
-First-degree rape; Domestic assault and battery by strangulation; domestic abuse — assault and battery.
-Bond $10,000.
+HAMILTON, Mylania Lacherly aka BILLINGS, Mylania Lacherly.
+Attempted first=degree burglary.
+Bond $5,000.
+Hearing July 20.

+LEWIS Jr., Raymond Owen.
+Possession of controlled dangerous substance, second and subsequent; unlawful possession of drug paraphernalia.
+Bond $1,000.
 Hearing July 17.

-EDWARDS, Orland Noel aka McHENRY, Orlando Noel.
-Use of vehicle in discharge of weapon.
-Bond $8,000.
-Hearing July 17.

-McMURTRY, Teshina Cheyenne.
-Possession of controlled dangerous substance; unlawful possession of drug paraphernalia.
-Bond $3,500.
-Hearing July 17.

-WALLEN, Clifton Roy.
-Driving a motor vehicle while under the influence of drugs; operate vehicle w/defective equipment or unsafe conditions.
-Bond $1,000.
-Hearing July 20.

 Commented